vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/manage-node-group/manage-node-group.md

 ## {heading(Customize scaling options)[id=scaling_options]}

 You can change the size of a group of worker nodes manually or configure automatic scaling.
+You can also change the configuration template of VMs for an already existing group of worker nodes.

 These operations are described in detail in [Scaling cluster nodes](../scale) section.